TranslatorIIPrototypes/ChemNormalization/README.md

 # ChemNormalization
-Service that produces Translator compliant nodes for a .
+Service that produces Translator compliant nodes for chemical substances located in the Robokop neo4j database.

 ## Installation
 ##### Clone the repo